-The fourth stage is a sum-of-products FIR filter with carrier to base programmable 20-bit coefficients, and decimation rates programmable from 1 to 32.
-The RAM Coefficient FIR More detail is programmable from 1 to 32.

-Filter (RCF in Figure 1) can handle a maximum of 256 taps.
+The fourth stage is a sum-of-products FIR filter with programmable 20-bit coefficients, and decimation rates programmable from 1 to 32.
+The RAM Coefficient FIR Filter (RCF in Figure 1) can handle a maximum of 256 taps.

 The overall filter response for the AD6620 is the composite of all three cascaded decimating filters: CIC2, CIC5, and RCF.
 Each successive filter stage is capable of narrower transition bandwidths but requires a greater number of CLK cycles to calculate the output.
 More decimation in the first filter stage will minimize overall power consumption.
 Data comes out via a parallel port or a serial interface.